JeseData/GU_trading_bot/README.md

 To set up your wallet, you need to insert your private key and Alchemy api key at the /dist/libs/walletConnection.js (Lines 11 and 12).
 Register to Alchemy for the api key (https://alchemy.com/?r=4d6f9b685106cdf4).

 Then set the trading parameters at /dist/src/app.js.
 All the settings are found in lines 30-75.
 Read carefully!
+Save the changes.

+Finally run the script by calling "node dist/src/app.js" in command line from the main folder. (open cmd and call "cd home/user/..../GU_trading_bot")

 In case you want to create the node project 'from scratch', run in command line:
 mkdir gu_lister